owncloud/ocis/docs/ocis/development/build.md

 ## Build the oCIS binary

-Only if you have changed protobuf definitions or the frontend part in one of the extensions, you need to run following command in the root directory of the repository.
-Otherwise you can skip this step and proceed building the oCIS binary.
+You only need to run following command if you have changed protobuf definitions or the frontend part in one of the extensions.
+Run the command in the root directory of the repository.
+Otherwise you can skip this step and proceed to build the oCIS binary.
-This will at least modify multiple `embed.go` files because we embed the frontend build output in these `embed.go` files and a timestamp will be updated and also minor differences are expected between different Node.js versions.
+This will usually modify multiple `embed.go` files because we embed the frontend build output in these `embed.go` files and a timestamp will be updated and also minor differences are expected between different Node.js versions.

 {{< highlight txt >}}
 make generate